tramitit/guides/en/slovakia/issuance_of_drivers_license.md

 ---
-title: "Issuance of driver's license in Slovakia"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Slovakia"]
+categories:
-meta_title: ""
+- Slovakia
+date: '2024-06-07'
-description: "This is a comprehensive guide on how to apply for a driver's license in Slovakia.
-Covering from general requirements to application procedure details, this guide aims to provide all the necessary information for both locals and foreigners looking to drive legally in Slovakia."
+description: Learn how to get a driver's license in Slovakia, including required documents, process steps, and essential information for residents and visitors.
 draft: false
+meta_title: 'Obtaining a Driver''s License in Slovakia: A Complete Guide'
+title: 'Obtaining a Driver''s License in Slovakia: A Complete Guide'
-translationKey: "slovakia-issuance_of_drivers_license"
+translationKey: slovakia-issuance_of_drivers_license
 ---

 ## Description
 ### What is it?